Port of Chittagong: Naval and air base

 The Bangladesh Navy's largest naval base, the BNS Issa Khan, and the Bangladesh Naval Academy are located in Chittagong port.
-The port is the home base of the most of the Bangladesh Navy fleet, including its submarine fleet.
+The port is the home base of most of the Bangladesh Navy fleet, including its submarine fleet.
 The Chittagong Naval Area often hosts joint exercises with the navies of other countries, as well as visiting foreign naval vessels.
 A missile launch pad is located near the port.
 The Bangladesh Air Force maintains its BAF Zahurul Haq Air Base near the port.
 In addition, the Bangladesh Navy operates an airborne maritime surveillance wing.

 Piracy

-The year 2000 had the highest number of Piracy attacks in the recorded history of Chittagong.
-Many of the raids resulted in the theft of mooring lines and Zinc anode and other movable ship equipments.
+The year 2000 had the highest number of piracy attacks in the recorded history of Chittagong.
+Many of the raids resulted in the theft of mooring lines and zinc anode and other movable ship equipments.
 In 2005 it had the highest pirate attacks in a port area in the world.
-The Government of Bangladesh has increased Navy and Coast Guard presence in the area.
-According to ICC International Maritime Bureau (IMB) Piracy and Armed Robbery Against Ships-2019 Report, incidents in Bangladesh have fallen significantly over the past few years because of the effort of Bangladesh Authorities.
+The government of Bangladesh has increased Navy and Coast Guard presence in the area.
+According to ICC International Maritime Bureau (IMB) 2019 Piracy and Armed Robbery Against Ships Report, incidents in Bangladesh have fallen significantly over the past few years because of the effort of Bangladesh Authorities.
 There was no incident of piracy or armed robbery in 2019.

 Disasters

-At night on 4 June 2022, the BM Inland Container Depot, a Dutch-Bangladesh joint venture broke out following explosions in a container full of chemicals.
+At night on 4 June 2022, the BM Inland Container Depot, a Dutch-Bangladesh joint venture broke out following explosions in a container full of chemicals (hydrogen peroxide).
 The fire continued to spread and the explosions shattered the windows of nearby buildings.
 It was felt as far as 4 kilometers (2.5 miles) away.
 At least 9 firefighters from Bangladesh fire service and civil defense were reported dead and the death toll reached to 49 by Sunday evening.